ubc-lib-geo/creating-index-maps/content/clean-inventory.md

 ```
 'UTM' + ' ' + value
 ```
 This expression will turn a column with only the values of UTM zones into one with <b>UTM 10</b>.
+Notice the "space" between the middle single-quotes, which will split the two terms rather than having them as one.
 - Click <b>OK</b> to execute the changes.

 ### Concatenate / merge columns